5 Tips to Set New Year's Resolutions That Stick (Updated for 2026)

 Prioritize long-term mobility by moving your body

 So unless you have an injury, are sick, or are intentionally taking a day off, the choice becomes clear.
-It’s far more important to prioritize your well-being and do the task when it’s tie to something meaningful and not just because you “should”.
+It’s far more important to prioritize your well-being and do the task when it’s tied to something meaningful and not just because you “should”.

 Related: 10 Life-Changing Books to Read